maitripatel5/GenAI_MCQ_Generator/README.md

 # MCQs Generator Application with LangChain and Generative AI🦜⛓️

-Implemented a mini project MCQ Generator Application using OpenAI API, LangChain, Prompt Templating, LLM, and Streamlit
+Implemented a project MCQ Generator Application that leverages OpenAI API, LangChain, Prompt Templating, LLM, and Streamlit.
+The application generates multiple-choice questions with four options each, providing a correct answer from an uploaded .txt or .pdf file.

 # MCQs Generator Application